FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 right for you, you don't need to do anything more.
 You can customize a number of options through the constructor:

-* **anonymous_hash**: Hash used for anonymous user.
+* **anonymous_hash**: Hard-coded hash to use for anonymous users.
 This is a performance optimization to not do a backend request for users that are not logged in.
-  By default, the header is skipped.
-If you specify a header, that header is used.
+If you specify a non-empty value for this field, that is used as context hash header instead of doing a hash lookup for anonymous users.

 * **user_hash_accept_header**: Accept header value to be used to request the user hash to the backend application.
 Must match the setup of the backend